By Deane

 Dub Westbrook, Bill Porteous, Jim Wentnk, Rocky Shuster, Peter Peters, Bill Townsly, Bud Alsbury, Bill Demory, Pete Allisi, D’Arcy

-Capt.
-Charles Jenkins, Lt.
-Robert Norris, Peter E. Kut,
+Lt.
+Robert Norris, Peter E. Kut, Robert F.

-Robert F. Fleming, William A. Yeager, Donald Stewart, David F. McGraw, George
+Fleming, William A. Yeager, Donald Stewart, David F. McGraw, George W. Andrews,

-W. Andrews, Walter R. Schmidt, Eugene H. Ladd and Lt.
-Evan W. Redman did not
+Walter R. Schmidt, Eugene H. Ladd and Lt.
+Evan W. Redman did not make it.

-Peters, Jack L. Hauser, Fred J. Liscum, Norman
+Jack L. Hauser, Fred J. Liscum, Norman Jennings,

-Jennings, George A. Spangler and a kid named Leonard R. Miller, who came all
+George A. Spangler and a kid named Leonard R. Miller, who came all the way across

 |

-in the rain.
-Sometimes they were shielded by only a poncho, being held by up
+and in the rain.
+Sometimes they were shielded by only a poncho, being held by

 |